-(a) An employee who wishes to pursue a concern arising from alleged Harassment may submit a complaint in writing, within six (6) months of the latest alleged occurrence, through the Union or directly to the General Manager or his designate (the "General Manager").
+(a) An employee who wishes to pursue a concern arising from alleged Harassment may submit a complaint in writing, within six (6) months of the latest alleged occurrence, through the Union or directly to the General Manager or their designate (the "General Manager").
+The Employer will provide a copy of the complaint to the Union within three (3) days of receiving the complaint.
 Complaints of this nature shall be treated in strict confidence by the employees involved, the Union and the Employer.

-(b) When the Employer has received a complaint, she will notify the respondent and the union staff representative of the substance of the complaint in writing within fifteen (15) days.
+(b) When the Employer has received a complaint, they will notify the respondent and the union staff representative of the substance of the complaint in writing within fifteen (15) days.
 The respondent is entitled to attend, participate in, and be represented at any hearing under this clause.
-If the complainant and/or respondent is a member of the bargaining unit he/she shall be given the option of having union representation present at any meeting held to investigate the complaint.
+If the complainant and/or respondent is a member of the bargaining unit the employee shall be given the option of having union representation present at any meeting held to investigate the complaint.